codingwithIsioma/alx-low_level_programming/0x0B-malloc_free/README.md

 	Write a function that frees a 2 dimensional grid previously created by your alloc_grid function.

 	Prototype: void free_grid(int **grid, int height);

+Task 5 - It isn't the mountains ahead to climb that wear you out; it's the pebble in your shoe

+	Write a function that concatenates all the arguments of your program.

+	Prototype: char *argstostr(int ac, char **av);